spoddutur/rdf-graph-search-with-solr-custom-streaming-expression/README.md

 # rdf-graph-search-with-solr-custom-streaming-expression
 - A custom query `paths()` was implemented as streaming expression in this project to find connections between any two entities in the graph.
-(Assuming that RDF graph is indexed in solr).
+(Assuming that RDF graph is indexed in solr and using solr 6.x).
 - `paths(from, to)` query will return all the paths connecting 'from' and 'to' as per solr index.
 - Returns results in sub-second :)..